top of page

 • No pre-signed documents

-• No notarizing based on phone calls or photos
+• No notarizing via phone or photo

 2. Valid Identification Is Mandatory